-In the fall we also offer an evaluation period for athletes who are new to the sport and the team.
+At the beginning of fall and spring season we also offer an evaluation period for athletes who are new to the sport and the team.
 This is an opportunity to learn what the upcoming season will be like and to get a valuable introduction to our team and the physical demands of the sport of rowing.
 After the evaluation period athletes will be asked to meet with our coaches to discuss individual goals and our coaches recommendations.
-Coaches will recommend participation Varsity/ Novice program or Competitive Development program (see description below).
+Coaches will recommend participation in Varsity/ Novice program or an alternative program.

 Athletes will need to have their registration and high school physical forms on file to participate in pre-season/ evaluation period.
 Upon completion of the evaluation period, athletes who are new to Greenwich Crew will be assigned to the appropriate program.

 The Competitive Development Team is open to athletes who, based on the recommendation of the coaching staff would benefit from a training schedule focused on improving fitness and technique.
 This is an excellent option for high school aged athletes who are new to the sport and would like to try out rowing OR for eighth grade athletes who would like to increase their exposure and rowing time.
 If you are currently participating in one of our other programs please talk to your coach about whether or not this is the right program for you.
 If you are not currently enrolled in any of our programs or have questions please contact Tripp Smith for more details.